i-a-n/unionjkl/_posts/2025-02-18-interviewing-in-the-age-of-ai.markdown

 ### 1. Hardline anti-AI, anti-Googling approach

 Option 1 was to ask the interviewee to share their screen, and give them the technical challenge at the start of the interview, and ensure they did not use any AI code completion, chat bot, or search engine for the answer.
-This was the old-school method for conducting an interview in many traditional settings, and might still be the preferred method by older software engineers (like me) who were expected to just know syntax and library-specific methods by heart when they were hired ages ago, so that's what they still expect.
+This was the old-school method for conducting an interview in many traditional settings, and might still be the preferred method by more senior software engineers who were expected to just know syntax and library-specific methods by heart when they were hired ages ago, so that's what they still expect out of candidates.

 ### 2. Total disregard for method; results-only approach

 Option 2 was to simply disregard the candidate's methods, and only concern ourselves with their result.
-This method, oddly, is also fairly common among software greybeards.
+This method, oddly, is also fairly common among software graybeards.
 "Take-home tests" are typically brutally difficult, but hey, if the candidate can solve it, they deserve the job, right?

 ### 3. "Pair-programming"/"whiteboarding" low-code or no-code approach